 As an interdisciplinary study, criminal justice combines sociology, psychology, forensic science, legal studies, philosophy, political science and urban studies, and tries to identify and explain patterns of criminal behavior.
-As a criminal justice major, you have the opportunity to pick between one of two tracks:
+As a criminal justice major, you have the opportunity to pick between one of four tracks:

 - Law Enforcement

 The law enforcement concentration is for students who wish to pursue a career in a variety of state and local law enforcement agencies.
 You will study topics ranging from juvenile delinquency to criminology to family violence.
 The applied criminal justice concentration is designed for those interested in pursuing a career in corrections, probation or parole.
 Those who choose this track will take courses involving drugs and crime, behavior and society, among a variety of others.